-Albarracin has the reputation as the best bouldering area in Spain and is often described as the next best in Europe behind Fontainebleau, and is very popular with Spanish climbers.
-Like Fontainebleau, Albarracin has many huge ancient sandstone blocks that are solid, well-weathered and situated in a forest.
-There are a variety of problems to climb from quality slabs, amazing arêtes, overhanging walls on crimps and cracks, to huge roofs.
-There is a good spread of grades at Albarracin ranging from Fontainebleau 3 to 8b+, with the majority in the 5 to 7b range.
+Albarracin has the reputation as the best bouldering area in Spain.
+It is often described as the next best bouldering area in Europe behind Fontainebleau, and is very popular with Spanish climbers.
+Like Fontainebleau, Albarracin has many huge ancient sandstone blocks that are solid, well-weathered, with high friction, and situated in a forest.
+There are a variety of problems to climb, from quality slabs, subtle forms of technical climbing, amazing arêtes, to overhanging walls on crimps and cracks, and an abundance of huge roofs, some with monster jugs.
+There are over 1,600 problems at Albarracin spread across a wide range of grades from Fb 3 to Fb 8b+, with the majority in the Fb 5 to Fb 7b range.